-This programme has a specific West Coast flavour, aiming to produce work-ready graduates that can deliver excellent standards of food, beverage and customer service to enhance customer experiences on the West Coast.
-Students will gain a range of practical, personal, professional and technical skills that meet the high standards expected by hospitality employers.
+This programme has a specific West Coast flavour.
+Become a work-ready graduate that can deliver excellent standards of food, beverage and customer service to enhance customer experiences on the West Coast.
+Gain a range of practical, personal, professional and technical skills that meet the high standards expected by hospitality employers.

 Your study will include barista training so you can serve-up coffee like a professional.
 It also covers food safety, food and beverage service training, and a wide range of hospitality skills.

 The programme offers different learning options for school leavers, job seekers, and people working in industry.